-This section reports on microloans enrolled by One Finance and Enervee through their Eco Financing product, which finances loans for customers purchasing appliances through the SoCalGas utility marketplace.
-Microloans, per the GoGreen Home regulations, are limited to \$5,000 and are reported on separately so as not to skew data presented for standard loans.
-Eco Financing is currently available for customers in SoCalGas territory with a 60-month term length and a single interest rate for all borrowers; in Q1 2022, the interest rate was 9.02%.
+This section reports on microloans enrolled by One Finance and Enervee, who together offered a product available to customers for financing purchases from the SoCalGas utility marketplace.
+Microloans, per the GoGreen Home regulations, are limited to \$5,000 and are reported on separately so as not to skew data presented for full-size loans in other sections.
+One Finance offered a 60-month term length and a single interest rate of 9.02% to all borrowers.12